Skip to navigation Skip to content

 Review current EMEP details:

-• Check the Medical Equipment Claim Details (MECD) screen to ensure it does not include the same essential medical equipment the customer is already current for
+• Check the Medical Equipment Claim Details (MECD) screen to make sure it does not include the same essential medical equipment the customer is already current for

 • Check any previous payments of EMEP